Ericsson/CodeCompass/doc/usage.md

 reason.
 This way a long parsing session restarts if an error happens.
-CodeCompass plugins are expected to individually handle what to do when a parsing is stopped and restarted with an existing database, so the parsing can continue from where it stopped. **Furthermore it sets some environment variables which are necessary to start the `CodeCompass_parser` binary, so its usage is mandatory!**
+CodeCompass plugins are expected to individually handle what to do when a parsing is stopped and restarted with an existing database, so the parsing can continue from where it stopped.

 ### Usage example